bruprescott/CTDizzle/Documentation/MKRZero/MKRZero_UserGuide.md

 ### Before You Get Started

-This guide was designed so that you can build the CTDizzle with little to no experience with programming or tools.
+This guide was designed so that you can build this version of the OpenCTD with little to no experience with programming or tools.
 If you are confused on a topic, or require additional information, please do not hesitate to contact the author.

 There are likely cheaper and/or better sensor options out there.
 This guide only covers the parts outlined in the parts list.
 If you decide to use different sensors or parts, it is your responsibility to ensure that all parts are compatible with your setup.